LangStream/documentation/building-applications/topics.md

 ### Stream-to-topic parameter

-Some agents allow you to configure the "stream-to-topic" parameter in the pipeline:
+Some agents allow you to configure the "stream-to-topic" parameter in the pipeline as below:

 ```yaml
   - name: "ai-chat-completions"